Daydreamer

 This one’s easy because it doesn’t take much effort and it offers plenty of warmth and relaxation.
 Not to mention down time…

-Fireplaces were made for cold Winter
+Fireplaces were made for cold New England winters

 Cooking and Eating Comfort foods